What Were Mentioned In The Announcement?

 As the PCI DSS’s Requirement 6, e-commerce stores are required to “develop and maintain secure systems and applications… by installing applicable vendor-supplied security patches.”:

-Without important security patches from July 2020, it’s impossible for Magento 1 merchants to meet the above requirement!
+Without essential security patches from July 2020, Magento 1 merchants can’t meet the above requirement!

 What happens if Magento stores are not PCI DSS compliant?